-All of the assessed trees are protected under Part 3 of SEPP Vegetation in Non-Rural Areas, 2107 (Northern Beaches Council).
+All of the assessed trees are protected under Part 3 of SEPP Vegetation in Non-Rural Areas, 2017 (Northern Beaches Council).

+Refer to the Tree Protection Plan (Attachment C) for tree locations and numbers.
 A detailed description of the subject trees is included in the Tree Assessment Table (Attachment A).